-After producing a small team of children I decided it was time to set up on my own, so since 2011 I have been busily working as a freelance writer and editor – juggling writing books (Seeing the Bigger Picture, The Georgian Art of Gambling and How to Skin a Lion), project managing a vast array of Lego building operations and editing and indexing a number of non-fiction titles.
+After producing a small team of children I decided it was time to set up on my own, so since 2011 I have been busily working as a freelance writer and editor – juggling writing books, articles and blogs while project managing a vast array of Lego building operations and editing and indexing a number of non-fiction titles.

 I am happiest perched in the British Library reading rooms surrounded by a pile of obscure and fascinating books researching my next offering.

-As a freelance copy-editor and indexer I have worked across a wide range of non-fiction books for a variety of trade publishers, see my CV for full details.
-I have a special interest in current affairs, history and sport.
+As a freelance copy-editor and indexer I have worked across a wide range of non-fiction books for a variety of trade publishers.
+I have a special interest in current affairs, history, archaeology and sport.

 I am a meticulous copy-editor, fastidious yet creative in my approach.
 I can mould the clunkiest text into engaging prose.
 I like nothing more than rearranging a sentence to ensure clarity, while preserving the author’s voice and style.

 I love the challenge of compiling a good index, from the most basic, concise index which gets straight to the key points to a long exhaustive index complete with numerous cross-references.